esdiscuss/esdiscuss/promises.md

 [_Wed Nov 14 08:44:15 PST 2012_](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026347.html)

-From: Kevin Smith [khs4473 at gmail.com]
-Sent: Wednesday, November 14, 2012 11:41

->> Why go purposefully against the existing terminology of the JavaScript ecosystem?
-Just say &#8220;deferred&#8221; where you have &#8220;promise&#8221; and &#8220;promise&#8221; where you have &#8220;future&#8221; and you avoid needless confusion and conflict.

-> I prefer to find the optimal solution first and then consider migration costs later.

 I think you meant "optimally colored bikeshed," but OK.

 ## Kevin Smith

 [_Wed Nov 14 09:25:13 PST 2012_](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026352.html)

-> I think you meant "optimally colored bikeshed," but OK.
->

 Ouch : )